 - Splash of Peruvian Pisco (optional!)

 - Cut the meat into thin slices and place in a bowl.
-Add 2 tablespoons of soy sauce and a little bit of pepper, stir.
+Add 2 tablespoons of soy sauce and a little pepper, stir.
 Let marinate.

-- Cut onions lengthwise into thick slices, deseed tomatoes and cut as well lengthwise into thick slices, deseed the aji amarillo (or other chili pepper) and cut in thin strips.
+- Cut onions lengthwise into thick slices, deseed tomatoes and cut as well lengthwise into thick slices, deseed the aji amarillo and cut in thin strips.
 Place onions, tomatoes and chili into a bowl, add the balsamic vinegar, season with salt and pepper, stir and let marinate.